google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 How to Make Faux Velvet

-I love that it adds a visual element to our crafting that makes a person want to touch it and see if it is real.
+I love that it adds a visual element to our crafting that makes a person want to touch it and see if it is real fabric or paper.

 For this technique, you will need the following supplies or similar: